 Swear at the dog who has opened the door to escape from Crow, who has also come back in to beg.
 Send dog upstairs so he can have some peace and send Crow back into front room.

 Take Parrot upstairs and pass to Beloved telling him that Parrot needs quality time with him.
 Downstairs again, try not to slip on shredded vegetables strewn across floor.

 Take a deep breath and a slug of vodka.
 Notice with alarm that glass is nearly empty.
 Refill.

 You are now beginning to feel quite mellow.
 Start making cakes which is surprisingly difficult as your fingers are going numb.
 Once the cakes are in the oven you realise that all is quiet next door.
 Check on Crow.

-He has removed the cork from a demijon of your homemade rocket fuel.
-Having sampled the contents he is now trying to pick the lock on Ruby’s vivarium.
-Ruby is a boa constrictor and is watching him from the other side of the glass with great interest.
+She has removed the cork from a demijon of your homemade rocket fuel.
+Having sampled the contents she is now trying to pick the lock on Ruby’s vivarium.
+Ruby is a boa constrictor and is watching her from the other side of the glass with great interest.
 Put Crow back in kitchen, check that rocket fuel is reasonably uncontaminated by Crow, and stick bung and airlock back in top.

-Decide you have had enough and put Crow into his house when he comes over and taps your ankle again.
-Tell him to bugger off and ignore his outraged look.
+Decide you have had enough and put Crow into her house when she comes over and taps your ankle again.
+Tell her to bugger off and ignore her outraged look.
 Surprisingly it does not hurt but will be bruised in the morning and you will wonder what has happened.